dalimeeting/sorrento2025/_posts/2025-04-14-workshop-ai-science.md

   author:
   - given: Denis
     family: Therien
-- title: "From Literature Reviews to Data Analysis – AI’s Potential to Enhance Scientific Research "
+- title: "From Literature Reviews to Data Analysis – AI's Potential to Enhance Scientific Research "
   start: "9:35"
   end: "10:00"
   author:
   - given: Chris
     family: Pal
   abstract: "Large Language Models (LLMs) have revolutionized the field of Artificial Intelligence, and are starting to have even more impact on the process of science itself.
 This talk will kick off the AI for Science Workshop and highlight two key areas which are exploding in interest and advances: LLMs as assistants for writing scientific literature reviews, and LLMs for data analysis.
-I’ll discuss (1) the science of literature review creation and experiments from our LitLLM project, and (2) InsightBench, a project that focuses on the import issue of constructing benchmarks for testing the capabilities of data science agents, which seek to automate many of the tasks associated with data science.
-I’ll conclude by looking into the future, and the ways in which LLMs may even further accelerate science."
+I'll discuss (1) the science of literature review creation and experiments from our LitLLM project, and (2) InsightBench, a project that focuses on the import issue of constructing benchmarks for testing the capabilities of data science agents, which seek to automate many of the tasks associated with data science.
+I'll conclude by looking into the future, and the ways in which LLMs may even further accelerate science."
 - title: "Short talk "
   start: "10:00"
   end: "10:15"